 The actual grinding mechanism is similar on both models, and both produce a similar amount of juice.
 Slightly overripe apples will make a gallon of juice from 18 to 22 pounds of fruit.
 Hard, just-ripe apples, which are less juicy, give a gallon per 24 to 28 pounds of fruit.
 Each press can produce 1 to 2 gallons per hour, including washing, grinding and pressing, depending on how many people are helping.

-If you love the taste of apple cider, you should definitely try making your own.
+Our recommendation: If you love the taste of apple cider, you should definitely try making your own.
 Beg, borrow, build or buy a cider press, then recruit some friends to help, and start making cider!

-Best Cider Apple Trees
+Choosing the Best Cider Apple Trees